-Implementing a CX programme across international borders can be a tricky thing to get right, but we’ve compiled 3 key tips to keep your programme on the right track…
+Implementing any CX programme, and particularly one across international borders can be a tricky thing to get right, but we've compiled 3 key tips to keep your programme on the right track...

 Adapt for a local audience